hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
-                Messages from the same identity but different signing keys must be processed into different batches.
-If the signing key of the message does not match the signing key of the batch, the message will be rejected.

-Fixes #1173
+                While re-running this tutorial I noticed that one of the paths to a key seemed incorrect.
+I have successfully run through it using the updated path in this PR.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-02-01 22:58:56 +0000 UTC
+        Created At 2023-02-13 16:09:14 +0000 UTC
     </div>
 </div>